sesco-llc/gread/README.md

 It's currently a very basic genetic programming system built to explore some ideas for algorithm design, and specifically, grammatical evolution.

-The architecture is generic to the user's choice of genome; while we're currently experimenting with tree-based grammars, we do technically support linear genome definitions, etc.
+*The architecture is _generic_ to the user's choice of genome*; while we're currently experimenting with tree-based grammars, we do technically support linear genome definitions, etc.

-## Does It Evolve Nim Programs?
+This means that language support is generalized by a generic language type.

-It's technically possible, but the Nim VM is fairly complex and has quite a few bugs which make it difficult to use for ingesting code which is, at this early stage, likely to be invalid.
-The Nim VM is also relatively expensive to run.
+You must merely implement a few key functions in order to add novel language support to the framework.
+Future support here will probably revolve around tighter integration with htsparse (tree-sitter) so that if tree-sitter supports your language, so will gread.

 ## So It's _Bring Your Own Language_?